-- The Home Affordable Refinance Program (HARP) is retiring on December 31, 2018
+- The Home Affordable Refinance Program (HARP) expired on December 31, 2018

-- Those who could not use HARP may find themselves eligible for refinancing under the new program
+- Those who missed HARP or FMERR may be eligible to refinance under the new replacement program from Fannie Mae

 HARP replacement applications accepted November 1, 2018

-- You can refinance with these programs more than once.
-However, you can’t refinance a HARP mortgage to either of these HARP replacement programs
+- You can refinance with the Fannie Mae high-LTV program more than once.
+However, you cannot refinance a HARP mortgage to this HARP replacement program

 - The cutoff date is different from the original HARP, which only allowed loans originated before June 1, 2009.
-The replacement loans can refinance only mortgages originated on or after October 1, 2017
+The replacement program only lets you refinance mortgages originated on or after October 1, 2017

-- Unfortunately, homeowners with a loan that started between June 2009 and September 2017 won’t be eligible and must refinance with a standard program
+- Unfortunately, homeowners with a loan that started before October 2017 won’t be eligible and must refinance with a standard program

 Only existing mortgages that can be improved with a refinance are eligible.
 The new mortgage must offer at least one of these benefits: